IgorQuaresma/Haiti_Earthquake_2021/README.md

 ## Methodology

 The image processing workflow is carried out with the QGIS Processing Toolbox.
 At first, the pre-event and post-event images are cropped to the study area with the function *gdal:cliprasterbymasklayer*.
 Afterwards we tried out different approaches on the selected images: edge detection, texture analysis and GEOBIA.
+Additional resources can be found in the corresponding subdirectories.

 In the Object-Based Image Analysis (GEOBIA) approach we tried two different workflows.
 In the first workflow we used the following tools:
 - Generic Region Merging (OTB) -> to do the segmentation itself